 Using Plugs Safely

 You will also want to make sure that you’re using your exterior outlets safely.
 You don’t want to use them in inclement weather as water and electricity don’t mix.
-You also want to make sure that you never touch the outlet with wet hands as there’s a good chance that even with updated plugs you may be electrocuted.
+Make sure also that you never touch the outlet with wet hands.
+There’s a good chance that even with updated plugs you may be electrocuted.
 Water acts as a conductor and is dangerous to have around your outlet.

 You’ll also want to make sure that you plug in the electrical plug in securely, and when you’re ready to unplug it, don’t pull it.
 This can cause damage to your outlet or your electrical plug.
 This can cause wires to break and plugs to be bent on your favorite appliances, but there can also be potential damage inside of the outlet where you can’t see it.